 Easington C of E Primary School works hard to ensure it is an inclusive school.
 Quality First Teaching is provided in all classrooms across the school, and all children are treated as individuals throughout the learning process.

 Teaching and learning is observed and monitored for quality and inclusivity by the Head Teacher, Mr Appleby.
-Through individual and whole-staff discussions, pupil progress is tracked at least half-termly, and often more regularly where a child has identified additional needs.
+Through individual and whole-staff discussions, pupil progress is tracked, often more regularly where a child has identified additional needs.
 Differentiation is used as needed across the curriculum; often this is by resource or support, but can also be by task or outcome following structured adult input.

 As part of the SEN procedures within school, all children on the SEN register have their own Support Plan.
 These are written and evaluated as part of the ‘assess, plan, do, review’ schedule.
 Teachers identify specific targeted outcomes for the children and support staff help with provision.
 All intervention work is written onto an adapted ‘Short Note’ for school records.
 Teacher assessments at the end of each half-term are used to track progress.
 Records are kept of all interventions and staff can use these to plan, or re-plan, upcoming sessions.